 Caledonian MacBrayne (CalMac) operate the ferries between the mainland and the islands as well as to Northern Ireland.

-Book tickets early if you are plan to your vehicle on the ferry as spaces book up quickly particularly during the summer months.
+Book tickets early if you plan to take your vehicle on the ferry as spaces book up quickly, particularly during the summer months.

 You can find more information about ferry crossing times and prices here.